Treat Hair Loss Due To Hypothyroidism

-If hypothyroidism is the underlying cause of your hair loss, you will notice hair thinning across the scalp as well as in the outer edges of the eye brows as the lack of thyroid hormones leads to quicker death of hair cells.
+If hypothyroidism is the underlying cause of your hair loss, you will notice hair thinning across the scalp as well as in the outer edges of the eye brows.
+This is because the lack of thyroid hormones leads to quicker death of hair cells.
 Rev up your hormones with spices like ginger and turmeric.
 Avoid goiter-causing foods and processed foods.
-Ayurveda suggests herbal remedies like ashwagandha, trifala, and guggulu to treat thyroid problems.
+Get enough vits D and B12.
+Ayurveda suggests herbal remedies like ashwagandha and guggulu to treat thyroid problems.

 Hypothyroidism or having an underactive thyroid afflicts 5 out of every 100 people (aged 12 and over) in the United States.
 It can leave you feeling perpetually fatigued and may cause weight gain, fertility problems, and even depression.